 San Miguel is a perfect place to get involved with the local tradition and take in the rich culture while cultivating your own creativity.
 This is the place to focus on your creative side while living in a historical town.

-Which Mexican cities are the best places to live?
+Which Mexican cities are the best places to retire to?

 Oaxaca – best place to retire in Mexico on a budget